-Two Arkansas residents, a 37-year-old and a 10-year-old, are both dead after the eastbound 2007 Hyundai in which they were riding with a 66-year-old female driver, was struck on the passenger side and demolished by a northbound Kansas City Southern freight train at the dangerous, unguarded and acutely-angled crossing of Pine Street in the small community of Ogden Thursday afternoon at about 5:27 P.M., CST.
+Two Arkansas residents, a 37-year-old and a 10-year-old, are both dead and a third injured after their eastbound 2007 Hyundai, was struck on the passenger side and demolished by a northbound Kansas City Southern freight train at the dangerous, unguarded and acutely-angled crossing of Pine Street in the small community of Ogden Thursday afternoon at about 5:27 P.M., CST.

-The child, identified as 10-year-old Braden Miller, was killed on impact, while Bobby Burris, the 37-year-old front passenger seat occupant, who was a family friend, died an hour after being taken to the Little River Memorial Hospital in Ashdown, AR.
-The driver, Linda Hobbs, was flown to Christus St. Michael Health System in Texarkana, TX, where she was being treated for what were described as “life-threatening injuries”.
+The child, identified as 10-year-old Braden Miller, was killed on impact, while Bobby Burris, who was a family friend, died an hour after being taken to the Little River Memorial Hospital in Ashdown, AR.
+Linda Hobbs, was flown to Christus St. Michael Health System in Texarkana, TX, where she was being treated for what were described as “life-threatening injuries”.

 According to Federal Railroad Administration information, the Pine Street/KCS crossing accommodates a daily average of 20 KCS trains roll through at a top allowable speed of 55 mph.
 Yet, the crossing lacks any form of active warning devices, such as lights and gates.
 It is virtually certain that if this crossing was equipped with lights and gates, this tragedy would not have happened.
 Both KCS and Operation Lifesaver know that lights and gates are the most effective type of protection at railroad crossings.
 Studies that have been conducted over fifty years ago confirm that lights and gates offer the ability to drastically reduce the number of vehicle/train accidents by as much as 96%.